wiktormalyska/hyprsettings-nixos/README.md

 ~/.config/hypr/hyprsettings.toml
 ```

 The defaults should be fine, but if you like tweaking, you can explore and modify the file.
-Be careful, though—I don’t have extensive safeguards and fallbacks right now.
+Be careful, though I don’t have extensive safeguards and fallbacks right now.

----

 ## A Personal Note